Schützenverein: United States

 Schuetzenvereins were founded in the United States by German-Americans and acted as a social club for their communities.
 Each club had a range for target shooting and often also a bar.
 Larger clubs could have extensive facilities such as an inn, dance hall, music pavilion, zoo, bowling alley, roller coaster, refreshment stands, athletic field, picnic grounds, and other amusements.
 It was common for tens of thousands of people to attend a major event.

-The popularity of these facilities began to decline in America around 1917, when anti-German sentiment from World War I restricted the activities of German-Americans and led to the prohibition of the public speaking of the German language in the United States.
+The popularity of these facilities began to decline in the United States around 1917, when anti-German sentiment from World War I restricted the activities of German-Americans and led to the prohibition of the public speaking of the German language in the United States.
 Many businesses and organizations translated their German names or dissolved.
 The American Schützenvereine were dealt another serious blow in 1919 when the "Prohibition Act" outlawed the manufacture and sale of alcoholic beverages, the consumption of which was casually mixed with shooting activities.

 Schuetzen Park in North Bergen, New Jersey and Schuetzen Park in Davenport, Iowa recall the tradition.
 The former Deutsch-Amerikanische Schützen Gesellschaft building stands at 12 St. Mark's Place in New York City's East Village, and has been a designated landmark since 2001.